roc-lang/roc/TUTORIAL.md

 > **Aside:** You can annotate a function as returning an open union with no named type variable -
 > such as `Str -> [Red, Green]*` - but since returning doesn't involve pattern matching, this
 > is no different from returning a closed tag union.
 It's a more verbose way to say the same thing.

+Just like with records, you can replace the type variable in tag union types with a concrete type.
+For example, `[Foo Str][Bar Bool][Baz (List Str)]` is equivalent to `[Foo Str, Bar Bool, Baz (List Str)]`.

+Also just like with records, you can use this to compose tag union type aliases.
+For example, you can write `NetworkError : [Timeout, Disconnected]` and then `Problem : [InvalidInput, UnknownFormat]NetworkError`.

 Note that that a function which accepts an open union does not accept "all possible tags."
 For example, if I have a function `[Ok Str]* -> Bool` and I pass it